wp-plugins/wp-google-map-plugin/readme.txt

 * Enable visual refresh on any Google Map at a button’s click
 * No need of any Google API key.
 Based on API Version 3.
 * Fully Responsive.
 Tested on real devices.
+* You can display map with your own language.
+Default language is English.

 = Pro Edition =
 * Define overlays on Google maps via an easy to use interface